September 2009 Posts from the Internet Marketing Blog

 Perhaps not surprisingly, he found that colleges with an online learning presence often came out on top.
 Read the full post to see how your college measures up, and if it's not on the list, check out his two-part guide to SEO for colleges.
 2009 Search Marketing and Social Media Salary Survey – ... > Read more

 The following is a guest post by Marshall Sponder of WebMetricsGuru.
 I was thinking about several keyword tools out there offering basic analysis of what’s popular, including WordStream’s own free keyword tool, but none of them approaches WordStream's keyword management solution in its sophistication and prompting to help us make the right choices for our search marketing campaigns.

 I don’t run any paid campaigns, so I don’t use WordStream in the same way many users do, nor is that the focus of this article (you can learn about using WordStream's solutions for PPC in this video).
-Sometimes, it’s not what a tool or platform does, but the way it does it – the interface that stimulates creativity and gets us to make associations we might not otherwise make.... > Read more
+Sometimes, it’s not what a tool or platform does, but the way it does it – the interface that stimulates creativity and gets us to make associations we might not otherwise make.
+I could have pulled my ... > Read more

 Once again, this SEO for College Websites post comes on the heels of my popular yet somewhat contentious post on top seo college websites.
 I'm writing a follow up to share advice to colleges that are struggling with search engine optimization (SEO).
 These SEO tips should give colleges some ideas on how best to optimize their websites to rank better in higher education search verticals and attract more students though search engine marketing.

 In SEO for College Websites, Part One, I covered how to conduct effective keyword research and how to create killer degree page title tags for SEO.
 In this post, I'll discuss how to optimize your degree page content and how to acquire some quality inbound links.
 Step Three: Optimize Your On-Page Content When optimizing your content for search, there a... > Read more